Strategies for Encouraging Autonomy in Adolescents

 To promote decision-making skills, involve teenagers in family decisions, such as planning meals or choosing holiday destinations.
 This practice helps them understand the decision-making process, including considering various options and dealing with the outcomes of their choices.
 It also teaches them to weigh pros and cons, fostering critical thinking skills that are essential for independence.

-Teach them to recognize peer pressure and encourage them to practice assertiveness skills in saying no to uncomfortable situations.
+Teach them to recognise peer pressure and encourage them to practice assertiveness skills in saying no to uncomfortable situations.
 Discuss scenarios they may face and role-play responses, which can help them feel prepared and confident in their decisions.
 This preparation enables them to stand firm in their values and resist peer pressure, reinforcing their autonomy.